baxri/flutter_notes/README.md

 # Your notes

 Simple flutter notes application with firebase and BLOC pattern.
 Nice demonstration how state managment with bloc, Streams and Futures works in flutter.
-Provided Dark and Light theme with switcher.
+Provided Dark and Light theme with swicher.

 ### --- Firebase configured only for IOS ---